haraka/Haraka/docs/plugins/attachment.md

 -----------

-This plugin cannot detect forged MIME types where the sender is lying about the filetype.
+This plugin cannot detect forged MIME types where the sender is lying about the type.
 The type is not confirmed in any way currently.

-It also cannot read the filenames with tar/zip/rar archives.
+It also cannot read the filenames within tar/zip/rar archives.

 Configuration
 -------------